 LB 1140, introduced January 19, 2022 by Senator Matt Hansen to change provisions relating to withholding of wages for health and human service agencies and associations, updates the current State Statute (48-224) to streamline the application and authorization process for inclusion of federations and their nonprofit member agencies and associations in public sector employee giving campaigns.

-For the latest LB 1140 information, and online comments once a hearing is scheduled:
+For the latest LB 1140 information, and online comments:

 Please consider contacting your Senator and/or members of the Business and Labor Committee.
 Many Senators welcome your comments through email.
 You can find contact information at:

 Committee members include: Senators Ben Hansen (chair), Carol Blood, Tim Gragert, Steve Halloran, Matt Hansen, Megan Hunt, Steve Lathrop.